DanMorriss/jazz-platform/README.md

 ![Deployment walkthrough image](assets/images/deployment.png)

 ### To Fork the project
 To make a copy of the GitHub Repository you can fork a copy to edit it without changing the root file.
-This can them be used to update the original repository.
+This can then be used to update the original repository.
 To fork take the following steps:
 1. Login to GitHub
-2. Go to the repositry [DanMorriss/jazz-platform](https://github.com/DanMorriss/jazz-platform)
+2. Go to the repository [DanMorriss/jazz-platform](https://github.com/DanMorriss/jazz-platform)
-3. On the top right hand side of the page click the `fork` button and save a copy of the original repository to your GitHub account.
+3. On the top right-hand side of the page click the `fork` button and save a copy of the original repository to your GitHub account.

 ### To Clone the project
 To clone the project: